-I hold a PhD in Gender Studies from the University of Cyprus and a BA and MA in Psychology and Social Psychology from Panteion University (Athens).
-My research interests include queer theory, post/decolonial theory, psychoanalysis and prison studies.
+I hold a PhD in Gender Studies from the University of Cyprus, and both a BA and MA in Psychology from Panteion University in Athens.

 Working as an educator in Central Prison of Cyprus for five years impacted and changed my ontological and epistemological perspective toward prisons and prisoners.
 I have worked extensively with psychiatric patients in social care homes (2010-2019) and have a unique experience of working with both institutions.
 I have also taken part in many local and European projects as a researcher about LGBTQ issues, queer parenting, and prison studies.